1988 Virginia Slims Championships – Singles

 Gabriela Sabatini defeated Pam Shriver in the final, 7–5, 6–2, 6–2 to win the singles tennis title at the 1988 Virginia Slims Championships.
+She did not drop a set en route to the title.

 Steffi Graf was the defending champion, but lost in the semifinals to Shriver.
 Graf was attempting to achieve a Super Slam, having won all four majors (the Australian Open, French Open, Wimbledon and US Open) and the Olympics earlier in the season.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.